 Shingrix is a great alternative for those experiencing adverse effects from Zostavax.
-Unlike Zostavax, Shinrgrix consists of dead viruses.
+Unlike Zostavax, Shinrgrix comprises dead viruses.
 This makes it safer for individuals with weaker immune systems.
 It is also more effective than Zostavax for people over 70.

 However, Shingrix continues to have side effects.
-They include soreness, redness, swelling, muscle pain, headaches, stomach aches, or nausea.
+They include soreness, redness, swelling, muscle pain, headaches, stomachaches, or nausea.
 One can also get allergic reactions.
 Nonetheless, Shingrix’s side effects are less severe than Zostavax’s.
 What should you do?
 The answer is never ask a lawyer.
-Talk to your doctor about what is the best path for your given all of the variables at play.
+Talk to your doctor about what is the best path for you given all the variables at play.
 This is an important point to underscore.
 Few people are arguing for a Zostavax recall.
-Instead, they are asking for a warning so that patients and doctors can made the best choice.
+Instead, they are asking for a warning so that patients and doctors can make the best choice.

 Getting a Zostavax Lawyer

 If you or someone you care for has been harmed from Merck’s Zostavax vaccine, please the Law Offices of Miller & Zois today by calling 800-553-8082 or get a FREE online case evaluation.